 - Signals are detected only when the program performs an allocation in the heap.
-That is, if a signal is delivered while in a piece of code that does not allocate, its handler will not be called until the next heap allocation. - Stack overflow, typically caused by excessively deep recursion, is not always turned into a Stack\overflow exception like the bytecode compiler does.
-The runtime system makes a best effort to trap stack overflows and raise the Stack\overflow exception, but sometimes it fails and a "segmentation fault" or another system fault occurs instead. - On ARM and PowerPC processors (32 and 64 bits), fused multiply-add (FMA) instructions can be generated for a floating-point multiplication followed by a floating-point addition or subtraction, as in x \. y +. z.
-The FMA instruction avoids rounding the intermediate result x \. y, which is generally beneficial, but produces floating-point results that differ slightly from those produced by the bytecode interpreter. - On IA32 processors only (Intel and AMD x86 processors in 32-bit mode), some intermediate results in floating-point computations are kept in extended precision rather than being rounded to double precision like the bytecode compiler always does.
+That is, if a signal is delivered while in a piece of code that does not allocate, its handler will not be called until the next heap allocation. - On ARM and PowerPC processors (32 and 64 bits), fused multiply-add (FMA) instructions can be generated for a floating-point multiplication followed by a floating-point addition or subtraction, as in x \. y +. z.
+The FMA instruction avoids rounding the intermediate result x \. y, which is generally beneficial, but produces floating-point results that differ slightly from those produced by the bytecode interpreter. - On Intel/AMD x86 processors in 32-bit mode, some intermediate results in floating-point computations are kept in extended precision rather than being rounded to double precision like the bytecode compiler always does.
 Floating-point results can therefore differ slightly between bytecode and native code. - The native-code compiler performs a number of optimizations that the bytecode compiler does not perform, especially when the Flambda optimizer is active.
 In particular, the native-code compiler identifies and eliminates "dead code", i.e. computations that do not contribute to the results of the program.
 For example, contains a reference to compilation unit M when compiled to bytecode.
 This reference forces M to be linked and its initialization code to be executed.
 The native-code compiler eliminates the reference to M, hence the compilation unit M may not be linked and executed.
 A workaround is to compile M with the -linkall flag so that it will always be linked and executed, even if not referenced.
 See also the Sys.opaque\identity function from the Sys standard library module.